Regardless of the industry and employment, all employees are prone to some level of work-related risks.

-Some of the most common minor injuries are inclusive back pains, strain injuries, stress and migraines.
+Some of the most common minor injuries include back pains, strain injuries, stress and migraines.

 A workplace assessment aims to identify, evaluate and report physical, environmental and ergonomic requirements of an employee’s duties.

-To get an accurate and realistic idea about the health and well-being of the person, a wide range of data about the participants will be collected and analyzed.
+To get an accurate and realistic idea about the health and well-being of the person, a wide range of data about the participants will be collected and analysed.

 Workplace assessment can be conducted either in just a single section or the entire workplace.